Assistant Professor (Advanced Metals Processing)

-The successful candidate will be expected to develop an independent, internationally recognized research program, and seek funding, both as an individual and in collaboration with others, from Government and industrial sources.
+The successful candidate must develop an independent, internationally recognized research program, and seek funding, both as an individual and in collaboration with others, drawing on Government and industrial sources.
 The position will involve teaching at the undergraduate and graduate levels, the supervision of graduate students at the Masters and Doctoral levels and providing service to the University and the broader community.
 The successful candidate must embrace productive relationships across cultural differences and develop an equitable, diverse and inclusive learning and research approach that promotes a respectful environment for all students, staff and faculty.

 A Ph.D. degree in Materials Engineering or a closely related field is required and the successful candidate will be expected to register as a member of Engineers & Geoscientists British Columbia.
-Further information on the Department is available at mtrl.ubc.ca and information on the Faculty of Applied Science is available at https://apsc.ubc.ca/prospective-faculty.
+Further information on the Department is available at www.mtrl.ubc.ca and information on the Faculty of Applied Science is available at Career Opportunities | UBC Applied Science

 Applicants should submit a letter stating their suitability for the position, which will include:

-- Your current curriculum vitae
+- a current curriculum vitae

 - Names and contact information (including email addresses) of four referees

-The initial closing date for applications is December 31th, 2022 but applications will be accepted until a suitable candidate is found.
+The initial closing date for applications is January 15, 2024 but applications will be accepted until a suitable candidate is found.

 Equity and diversity are essential to academic excellence.
 An open and diverse community fosters the inclusion of voices that have been underrepresented or discouraged.
 We encourage applications from members of groups that have been marginalized on any grounds enumerated under the B.C.
 Human Rights Code, including sex, sexual orientation, gender identity or expression, racialization, disability, political belief, religion, marital or family status, age, and/or status as a First Nation, Metis, Inuit, or Indigenous person.
 All qualified candidates are encouraged to apply; however, Canadians and permanent residents of Canada will be given priority.